 Effective Fall 2012 for all Health Occupations Programs, Math placement scores on Compass, ASSET, Accuplacer, and THEA will be valid for three (3) years.

 Occupational therapy assistants, under the direction of a licensed occupational therapist, assist individuals with disabling conditions to achieve independence through the use of purposeful activity.
 The curriculum for the occupational therapy assistant program covers a period of two years and is designed to lead toward an associate of applied science degree.

-Students will engage in coursework for a period of four semesters followed by a fifth semester of full-time fieldwork at health care facilities in the community.
+Students will engage in coursework for a period of four semesters followed by a fifth semester of full-time fieldwork, a minimum of sixteen weeks, at health care facilities in the community.
 The educational experience will include classroom instruction, laboratory activities and clinical work.
 Many clinical facilities will require students to successfully pass a background check.
 Students will be trained to work with all age groups in a variety of health care settings.

 The general education core will transfer to a variety of colleges and universities.
 Contact a counselor or faculty member at any of the colleges for specific information.
 For additional specific program information please contact the OTA Program Department at either LSC-Kingwood or LSC-Tomball.

 Applicants must meet the college’s general admission criteria as well as program admission criteria and submit all documentation to the occupational therapy assistant office at Lone Star College–Tomball (Fall program start) or Lone Star College-Kingwood (Spring program start).